 Vision Wassenaar Slag

 Wassenaar's coast and beach are important for recreation and tourism.
 Not only Wassenaarders, but also people from the region enjoy nature and the beach here.
-Therefore, the municipality is working on a new vision for the Wassenaarse Slag and a concrete plan for the future of the beach and dunes of Wassenaar.
-On this page you will find more information, the planning and important documents.
+Therefore, the municipality worked on a new vision for the Wassenaarse Slag that lays the foundation for a safe, sustainable and attractive family beach, with respect for nature and space for contemporary and inclusive facilities.

 Planning